isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-carpets/index.md

 layout: post
 ---

-So, can fleas [live](https://pestpolicy.com/can-fleas-live-on-clothes/) in carpets?
+So, can fleas [live](https://pestpolicy.com/can-fleas-live-on-clothes/)in carpets?
 For pet owners, fleas are an unfortunate part of having animals in the home, and from time to time, you may notice an infestation on your pet - maybe you've tried flea foggers?
 But treating your animal for fleas may not be enough; you need to consider your home too!
 For the yard, you can try these quality flea sprays for lawns.

 ##  Details: Can Fleas Live in Carpets?
 Fleas in the Carpet